 At 6 pm it starts to rain.
-When we get the car to drive to the city, we get horrified looks.
-As we leave, we understand why.
-After about 500m we have to cross the first water sink with 30cm depth.
+Asking for our car creates horrified looks in the faces of the staff.
+Soon we understand why.
+500m down the road, we have to cross the first water sink with 30cm depth.
 At an intersection, we feel like we’re in a river.
 We decide to drive back, which feels like a boat trip.

 The idea to fill up the car, on the way to the airport, becomes a small odyssey.
 There is no petrol station right at the airport!
 In the end, everything works, we return the car and go to the lounge.
 This is one of the largest and most beautiful lounges we have seen at airports so far.